 Don’t worry – this article won’t all be doom and gloom!
 While it seems daunting, it’s important to recognise what’s on the horizon and adapt.
 So let’s get to planning!

-How to take advantage of a recession
+How to Take Advantage of a Recession

 In my own business, which was in the recruitment industry, we saw many recruitment agencies go to the wall simply because all they did was send CVs that came across their desk onto companies and get thousands of pounds for it.